8n8/bigwebthing/README.md

 Messages can take the following form:

 1. New inbox message summary
     + 0x01
-    + subject as a sized string
+    + sized string: subject
     + 8 bytes: POSIX time
+	+ 13 bytes: sender ID
-    + cache key for full message as a sized string
+    + sized string: cache key for full message

 2. New acknowledgement
     + 0x02
     + 13 bytes: recipient ID
-    + cache key for full message as a sized string
+    + sized string: cache key for full message

 3. Bad network connection
     + 0x03

 4. Good network connection
     + 0x04

 5. My ID
     + 0x05
     + 13 bytes: my ID

 6. Send failed
     + 0x06
     + draft ID string

+7. Send progress
+	+ 0x07
+	+ 1 byte: % as an integer between 0 and 100

 ## HTTP API

-1. /cache/get/:cacheKey
+1. /cache/get/:key
     Response:
-    + value associated with the key
+    + binary value associated with the key

-2. /cache/set/:cacheKey
+2. /cache/set/:key
 	Request:
-    + value
+	+ binary value

-3. /cache/delete/:cacheKey
+3. /cache/delete/:key

-4. /sendmessage/:draftId
+4. /sendmessage/:draftid

-    Request:
-    + 13 bytes: recipient ID

-5. /whitelist/add
+5. /getunique

-    Request:
-    + 13 bytes: ID of whitelistee

-6. /whitelist/remove

-    Request:
-    + 13 bytes: ID of whitelistee

-7. /getcachekey

     Response:
-    + unique string
+    + unique UTF-8 string

-# Crypto server API

-There is an HTTP server on port 59285 that does all the crypto.
-The API is like this:

-1. /encrypt

-    Request:
-    + 32 bytes: public key of recipient
-    + the message to encrypt

-    Response:
-    + encrypted message

-2. /decrypt

-    Request:
-    + 32 bytes: public key of sender
-    + the message to decrypt

-    Response:
-    + decrypted message

-    (Status 400 if decryption fails.)

-3. /sign

-    Request:
-    + message to sign

-    Response:
-    + signed message

-4. /checksignature

-    Request:
-    + public key of sender
-    + signed message

-    Response:
-    + status 200 if good signature or status 400 if bad signature

-5. /getmykeys

-    Response:
-    + 32 bytes: public signing key
-    + 32 bytes: public encryption key

-6. /userid

-    Request:
-    + 32 bytes: public signing key
-    + 32 bytes: public encryption key

-    Response:
-    + 13 bytes: user ID

-7. /proofofwork

-    Request:
-    + 1 byte: difficulty
-    + 16 bytes: random

-    Response:
-    + 24 bytes: proof of work

 # Server API

 The server provides an HTTP API on port 8001, and also a TCP connection on 8002 so that the server can send new messages to the client without them being requested first.

-The server will not accept requests greater than 16KB.

 ## Proof of work

 Some APIs are protected by a proof of work problem.
 To create a proof of work token, the user must download some unique bytes and a difficulty value from the server, and find some more unique bytes that will create a 32-byte Argon2id hash with all the bytes greater than the difficulty.
 So a proof of work token is like this:

-+ <16 unique bytes provided by the server>
++ 16 bytes: unique from the server
-+ <8 calculated by the client>
++ 8 bytes: calculated by the client

 The server checks that the first part is indeed something that it recently gave out, then that the hash of the whole meets the current difficulty.

 ## TCP API

 It will accept incoming TCP connections.
 The client's first message should be like this:

 + 13 bytes: my ID
 + signed
     + 16 bytes: 6b 87 4c de cc f0 28 b3 7c 4e de ee 15 ca 92 93
     + 16 bytes: auth code

 Then the client should just listen on the connection.
 The server will post any messages that it receives or has received from other users down this connection.
 They will be prefixed with a four-byte Little-Endian length.

 ## HTTP API

+/api

-1. /publishkeys
+1. Publish keys

     Request:
+	+ 0x01
     + 24 bytes: proof of work
-    + 13 bytes: user ID
     + 32 bytes: public signing key
     + 32 bytes: public encryption key

-2. /getkeys
+2. Get keys

     Request:
+	+ 0x02
     + 13 bytes: the ID to look up

     Response:
+	+ 1 byte: 0x00 if the keys don't exist, 0x01 if they do
     + 32 bytes: their public signing key
     + 32 bytes: their public encryption key

-3. /proofofworkinfo
+3. Get proof of work info

+	Request:
+	+ 0x03

     Response:
-    + 1 byte: difficulty, which is the number that each byte in the proof of work must be greater than
+    + 1 byte: difficulty
     + 16 bytes: random

-4. /authcode
+4. Get auth code

+	Request:
+	+ 0x04

     Response:
     + 16 bytes: random

-5. /message/send
+5. Upload blob

-    Request:
+    Request (max 16KB):
+	+ 0x05
     + 13 bytes: my ID
     + signed
         + 16 bytes: 0a cb 78 89 67 cf 64 19 2a dd 32 63 61 2d 10 18
         + 16 bytes: auth code
+        + blob

+	The server checks the signature, charges the account for the cost of the storage, and stores the nonce and the message under their hash.

+6. Send message

+	Request:
+	+ 0x06
-        + 13 bytes: recipient ID
+	+ 24 bytes: proof of work
 	+ 24 bytes: nonce
+	+ encrypted with recipient public key:
+		+ 32 bytes: sha256 hash of encrypted blob on server
+		+ 32 bytes: symmetric key of encrypted blob on server

+	The recipient attempts to decrypt the message for each of its contacts, and accepts it if one of them succeeds.

-        + message
+7. Delete message

-6. /message/delete

     Request:
+	+ 0x07
     + 13 bytes: my ID
     + signed
         + 16 bytes: d3 ad fa b3 b4 67 41 bb 51 19 de d5 56 e5 9c 8e
         + 16 bytes: auth code
         + 32 bytes: SHA256 hash of the message to delete

-7. /whitelist/add
+8. Download blob

 	Request:
-    + 24 bytes: proof of work
-    + 13 bytes: my ID
-    + signed
+	+ 0x08
-        + 16 bytes: df c2 fb 02 ba 19 fd 38 80 fc 93 ca d6 f6 37 33
-        + 16 bytes: auth code
-        + 13 bytes: ID of person to whitelist
+	+ 32 bytes: sha256 hash of blob to download

-8. /whitelist/remove
+	Response:
+	+ the blob

+9. Get price

 	Request:
-    + 13 bytes: my ID
-    + signed
+	+ 0x09

-        + 16 bytes: 32 52 4c a3 77 a2 86 0e 8b ec df e4 23 ae f1 8f
-        + 16 bytes: auth code
-        + 13 bytes: ID of person to remove from whitelist
+	Response:
+	+ 4 bytes: unsigned Little-Endian int: price in GBP^-4

 # Client to client API

-Since the server only accepts messages of 16KB or less, messages are chunked up into chunks 15.5KB or less, allowing space for crypto overhead.

-All messages are encrypted.
+To send a message:

+1. encode it and its blobs and pipe small chunks (~16KB) to a channel
+2. for each chunk in the channel:
+	a. symmetrically encrypt
+	b. take an sha256 hash
+	c. send to server
+3. encode all the hashes and encryption keys and put into the sending channel in (1)
+4. encode the hash and key of the first chunk of (3)
+5. encrypt it with their public key and send it to them

-Inside the encryption, the API is as follows:
+Inside the encryption and chunking, the API is as follows:

-0. small message

-    + 0x00
-    + the message

-1. part of a large message
+1. Regular inbox message

     + 0x01
-    + 32 bytes: SHA-256 hash of the whole message
-    + 4 bytes: counter (starting from 0) (Little-Endian)
-    + the message chunk
+    + the encoded message

-Once the message is assembled, the first byte is an indicator as follows:

-1. message
-2. blob
+2. Acknowledgement
-3. acknowledgement

-An acknowledgement has this structure:
+	+ 0x02
     + signed
         + 16 bytes: 77 0a 8b e7 5a 1a 9e 31 c5 97 5b 61 ec 47 16 ef
         + 8 bytes: Unix time received
         + 32 bytes: SHA-256 hash of message received

+# Pricing

+There is a small, fixed charge for each blob upload.

+The server keeps two tables in its accounting database:

+1. Blob uploads
+	+ user ID
+	+ signed confirmation from user, including the price at the time
+	+ timestamp
+2. Payments (obtained from payments provider API)
+	+ userId
+	+ signed payment confirmation from provider

+When someone uploads a new blob, the server queries these tables to calculate the user's balance.
+If the balance is high enough, the blob is accepted and recorded.